Lake Mungo remains: Lake Mungo 1 (LM1)

-LM1 was discovered in 1969 at the Willandra Lakes Region by Jim Bowler with the University of Melbourne.
+LM1 was discovered on July 15 1968, at the Willandra Lakes Region by Jim Bowler with the University of Melbourne.

 LM1 has been 14C dated at 24,700 to 19,030 years ago.
 A date of 26,250 ±1120 BP was achieved with charcoal from a hearth 15 cm above the burial.
 Preservation of the remains is poor.
 Very limited detailed information was published before the bones were unconditionally repatriated to the Indigenous people of Australia in 1992.
 A lack of a detailed description of the remains along with a limited distribution of casts with no access to the original material makes it difficult to assess the published material.

 Cremation burial

 The reconstruction and description were mainly done by Alan Thorne at the Australian National University.
 LM1 was an early human inhabitant of the continent of Australia.
 Her remains are one of the oldest sets of anatomically modern human remains found in Australia.

 It represents one of the world's oldest known cremations.
 The finding implies that complicated burial rituals existed in early human societies.

 The bones of LM1 are thought to imply that after she died, the corpse was burned, then smashed, then burned a second time before being liberally covered with ochre, sourced from a location several hundred kilometres from the site.